anewton1998/draft-regext-ext-json-media-type/draft-regext-rdap-x-media-type.md

         application/rdap+json;extensions="rdap_level_0 rdapExtensions1 fred";q=1

-When a server is programmed to understand the "extensions" parameter, it MUST respond with the "extensions" parameter in media type in the "content-type" header.
+When a server is programmed to understand the "extensions" parameter, it MUST respond with the "extensions" parameter in the RDAP media type in the "content-type" header.
 By doing so, clients will be able to detect if the server recognizes the "extensions" parameter.
 [@!RFC7480] requires that only the "application/rdap+json" media type be used in the "content-type" header.